jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/3_Automotive.typ

   caption: [Tank configuration from the HydroGen project by Opel from @Bleser2012.], ) <fig_5>

+The tension bands press the cylinders against the carrier system.
+If a longitudinal force were to be exerted on a cylinder, the only resistance to displacement would be the frictional force.
+The same applies for a moment around the longitudinal axis.
+The moment would cause a rotation around the longitudinal axis of the cylinders.
+Analogously, it would only be a frictional force that would generate resistance.

 To now introduce a torsion that a body experiences onto a tank, two #gl_("lie", long:true) are utlized.
 The concept proposed in @Bleser2012 is shown in @fig_6.